hatoishi/hatoishi.github.com/_posts/2012-01-28-monkey-patching-cautionary-tale.markdown

 having it match the accuracy of the database makes sense.
 This monkey patching was written in the spec_helper and so was only used in the test environment.
-I really didn't anticipate any problem with this form of test wide 'accuracy stubbing', certainly none of my code was dependant on timing fractions of seconds.
+I really didn't anticipate any problem with this form of test wide 'accuracy stubbing', certainly none of my code was dependent on timing fractions of seconds.

 ### A Capybara Ate My Homework